amonull/BPM/README.md

 # BPM
 so far this program is incomplete however any imporvments or suggestions is more than welcom.

+# TODO:
+- add functions to update packages and sync repos
+- improve function to remove pakcages
+- create a proper start point
+- add flags to use all functionalities

 # Dependecies:
 - grep
 - which